-All regular full-time employees in their second and subsequent calendar years of service shall be entitled to an annual vacation credit of twenty (20) working days with pay, available to him/her to take any time within the calendar year, subject to Article 6.4.
+All regular full-time employees in their second and subsequent calendar years of service shall be entitled to an annual vacation credit of 20 working days with pay, available to them to take any time within the calendar year, subject to Clause 6.4.

-All regular full-time employees in their fifth and subsequent calendar years shall be entitled to one (1) extra day per year to a total of five (5) additional days.
-Example: An employee in her/his fifth calendar year would be entitled to twenty-one (21) working days' vacation.
+All regular full-time employees in their fifth and subsequent calendar years shall be entitled to one extra day per year to a total of five additional days.
+Example: An employee in their fifth calendar year would be entitled to 21 working days' vacation.

 For the purpose of establishing vacation entitlement, years of service shall include all of the time worked without interruption of continuous service with the University.
-Length of service shall include any periods of leave of absence approved under the terms of the Collective Agreement and/or temporary layoff up to a maximum of twelve (12) months.
+Length of service shall include any periods of leave of absence approved under the terms of the collective agreement and/or temporary layoff up to a maximum of 12 months.

 Vacation pay does not accrue during periods of unpaid leave of absence or layoff, or after termination of employment.
-In such cases, the employee's vacation pay will be calculated at eight percent (8%) of the employee's total past year's earnings, plus point four percent (0.4%) of the employee's total past year's earnings for each extra day of vacation entitlement in the fifth and subsequent calendar years of service.
+In such cases, the employee's vacation pay will be calculated at 8% of the employee's total past year's earnings, plus .4% of the employee's total past year's earnings for each extra day of vacation entitlement in the fifth and subsequent calendar years of service.